matthew-tfs/mjcb.io/content/blog/00041-retro-computers.md

 draft: false
 ---

 I have been collecting retro computers for the last few years, mostly replacing devices that I have owned since the early 2000's that I have gotten rid of for various reasons.
 I spent a lot of time moving around the province of Ontario between 2004 and 2013 for school and for work, so I never really had a permanent place to store things.
 I also got into the habit of traveling light, as there is nothing worse than dragging things around that you don't really need.
-If I wanted to upgrade a device or replace it I would do that, but I would very rarely keep the old device.
+If I wanted to upgrade a device or replace it, I would do that, but I would very rarely keep the old device.

 I'm not sure what you would consider to be a retro or vintage computer, but I consider anything to be retro if it meets the following conditions: